 DESCRIPTION OF THE BONDS . . .
-The Bonds are dated September 1, 2018, and mature on February 15 in each of the years and in the amounts shown on page 2 hereof.
-Interest on the Bonds will accrue from the date of delivery to the Initial Purchaser thereof (the "Date of Delivery"), will be computed on the basis of a 360-day year of twelve 30-day months, and will be payable on February 15 and August 15 of each year, commencing February 15, 2019, until maturity or prior redemption.
+The Bonds are dated September 1, 2018 (the "Dated Date"), and mature on February 15 in each of the years and in the amounts shown on page 2 hereof.
+Interest on the Bonds will accrue from the date of delivery of the Bonds to the Initial Purchaser thereof (the "Date of Delivery"), will be calculated on the basis of a 360-day year of twelve 30-day months, and will be payable on February 15 and August 15 of each year, commencing February 15, 2019, until maturity or, with respect to the Bonds, prior redemption.
 The definitive Bonds will be issued only in fully registered form in any integral multiple of \$5,000 for any one maturity and will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
-No physical delivery of the Bonds will be made to the owners thereof.
-Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
-See "Book-Entry-Only System" herein.
+No physical delivery of the Bonds will be made to the beneficial owners thereof.
+Principal of and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
+See "THE BONDS - Book-Entry-Only System" herein.

-AUTHORITY FOR ISSUANCE . . .
-The Bonds are issued pursuant to the general laws of the State of Texas, particularly Chapter 1502, Texas Government Code, as amended, and the Ordinance.
+AUTHORITY FOR ISSUANCE...
+The Bonds are being issued pursuant to the Constitution and general laws of the State, particularly Chapters 1207 and 1331, Texas Government Code, as amended, the Election and the Ordinance.